Accessible Locations

 You select a combination of actions across these eight areas that best fits your production.
 Every pillar counts toward your score.

-Creating employment and development opportunities for people with disability behind the camera
+Creating paid work experience opportunities for people with disability behind the camera

 Every location that people with disability are required to physically be at, must be accessible to them